St3veR0nin/cleverbot_free/README.md

 cb = CleverBot()

 def main():
     """
     The first time you call init(), selenium will download the webdriver, which is necessary to use this library.
     This is done only one time, i suggest you call this function in a test script, before using it in your programs
     Subsequent calls to init () will not download anything.
     """
     cb.init()

-"""
-After initialization you can send text to Cleverbot and receive the text response in just one line...
+    #After initialization you can send text to Cleverbot and receive the text response in just one line...
-"""

     response = cb.getResponse("Hello")
     print(response)
     #When you want to reset the chat, you can close the browser session with...
     cb.close()

 main()